 - The templates you add here can help simplify the process of adding new service connections.
 For example, if you add a template containing existing IPSec configuration settings, such as IPSec tunnel, Tunnel Monitoring, and IPSec Crypto Profile configurations, you can select these configurations when defining the tunnel settings for each service connection rather than having to create the tunnel configuration from scratch.
 You can optionally edit the predefined Service_Conn_Template with tunnel settings that you can leverage when creating the tunnels from Prisma Access to your corporate network sites.

-- Enable Prisma Access to resolve your internal domains.Use this step if you need Prisma Access to be able to resolve your internal domains to access services, such as LDAP servers, on your corporate network via service connections.
+- (Optional) Enable Prisma Access to resolve your internal domains using your corporate DNS servers.Use this step if you need Prisma Access to be able to resolve your internal domains to access services, such as LDAP servers, on your corporate network via service connections.
 For example, if you want a DNS lookup for your corporate domain to go exclusively to the corporate DNS server, specify the corporate domain and the corporate DNS servers here.

 - Select theInternal Domain Listtab.

-- AddtheDomain Names,Primary DNS, andSecondary DNSservers that the cloud service can use to resolve your internal domain names.You can use a wildcard (*) in front of the domains in the domain list, for example *.acme.local or *.acme.com.
+- AddtheDomain Names,Primary DNS, andSecondary DNSservers that you want Prisma Access to use to resolve your internal domain names.You can use a wildcard (*) in front of the domains in the domain list, for example *.acme.local or *.acme.com.

 - Enable Cortex Data Lake.

 - Configure the device groups you are using to push settings to Prisma Access with a Log Forwarding profile that forwards the desired log types toPanorama/Cortex Data Lake.The Cloud Services plugin automatically adds the following Log Settings () after a new installation or when removing non-Prisma Access templates from a Prisma Access template stack:DeviceLog Settings